 State law requires that individuals using ionizing radiation have a certain core of knowledge about x-ray technology and radiation safety.
 Material presented in this class allows an excellent understanding of the factors necessary to create a good quality x-ray image in a safe manner.
 Also included is instruction in quality critique, patient management and all required legal issues related to the use of x-ray.
-Please see complete IRT Syllabus(PDF).
+(Please see the “Syllabus” tab.)

 Classroom academic material is supplemented by required homework assignments designed to familiarize the student with the equipment in their own office and to provide practice in patient positioning.
 Patient positioning is demonstrated for spine, extremities, and chest, and students are required to practice in their own offices what is demonstrated in the classroom.
 Therefore, students must have access to x-ray equipment, and they must do their homework assignments!

 Anyone who wants to take x-rays in a chiropractic office or a private medical practice.
 This course is useful for a technician working in a private healthcare office who needs to know how to take skeletal and chest x-rays that are of good quality and that are produced in a safe manner.
 It also provides excellent review of x-ray technology for anyone who needs to improve their x-ray quality.
 Personnel from any health care specialty may attend.